niklasramo/dragdoll/README.md

 // not yet make the element move. const pointerSensor = new PointerSensor(element);

+// Let's also create a keyboard sensor. const keyboardSensor = new KeyboardSensor();

 // Next, let's make the element move based on the events the PointerSensor
-// is emitting.
-Note that you can feed the same sensor to as many Draggables
+// and KeyboardSensor are emitting.
+Note that you can feed multiple sensors to
-// as you wish.
-const draggable = new Draggable([pointerSensor], {
+// a single draggable instance. const draggable = new Draggable([pointerSensor, keyboardSensor], {
   // Here we need to provide a function which returns an array of all the
   // elements that we want to move around based on the provided sensor's
   // events.
 In this case we just want to move the element which we are